Auto-updated from USDA & state authorities

 Ingredient-Based

-any nonalcoholic beverage that contains natural or artificial sweeteners, including soda, pop, cola, energy drinks, sports drinks, and flavored water, but excluding beverages that contain milk or milk substitutes, soy, rice, or similar dairy alternative ingredients, or that contain more than 50 percent, by volume, of fruit or vegetable juice.
-In addition, includes any product, regardless of its ingredients or labeling, that is marketed, labeled, or advertised as a soda, pop, cola, energy drink, or energy supplement.
+Any nonalcoholic beverage that contains natural or artificial sweeteners, including soda, pop, cola, energy drinks, sports drinks, and flavored water, but excluding beverages that contain milk or milk substitutes, soy, rice, or similar dairy alternative ingredients, or that contain more than 50 percent, by volume, of fruit or vegetable juice.
+In addition, "soft drink" includes any product, regardless of its ingredients or labeling, that is marketed, labeled, or advertised as a soda, pop, cola, energy drink, or energy supplement.
+For the purpose of this project, "soft drink" includes but is not limited to: Carbonated sodas, Non-carbonated sweetened beverages, Energy drinks, energy Supplements, and sports drinks (whether carbonated or not), Sweetened bottled or canned teas and lemonades, Flavored waters with added sweeteners.
+For the purpose of this project, "soft drink" does NOT include: Coffee or unsweetened tea, 100% fruit or vegetable juice, or beverages containing more than 50% juice by volume, Milk, milk substitutes, dairy-based drinks, or similar beverages.

 ArkansasApproved